RAJESHKAIREDDY/Google_Professsional_DataEngineer_Notes/GCP_Storage.md

 - Nonsequential value in the first part of the row-key, which helps avoid hotspots
 - To avoid hotspots, never use a timestamp value as a row key prefix.
 - Moving timestamps from the front of a row-key so that another attribute is the first part of the row-key is an example of **field  promotion**
-- Field promotion is a recommended practice as it helps **prevent hotspotting** and simplifies the design of a row key for efficient querying.
+- *Field promotion* is a recommended practice as it helps **prevent hotspotting** and simplifies the design of a row key for efficient querying.
-- Another way to avoid hotspots is to use salting, which is the process of adding a derived value to the key to make writes noncontiguous.
+- Another way to avoid hotspots is to use **salting**, which is the process of adding a derived value to the key to make writes noncontiguous.

-- **Domain names,Sequential numeric IDs,Frequently updated identifiers,Hashed values** are anti-patterns which are not to be used for designing the row-key.
+ **Domain names,Sequential numeric IDs,Frequently updated identifiers,Hashed values** are *anti-patterns* which are not to be used for designing the row-key.

 **Best Practices**:-
 - Bigtable has a limit of 1,000 tables per instance.